-28.10 An employee shall have the right to return to a permanent position within the classification held prior to receiving the notice of layoff should it become vacant during the twelve (12) month period following placement.
+28.11 An employee shall have the right to return to a permanent position within the classification held prior to receiving the notice of layoff should it become vacant during the twelve (12) month period following placement in accordance with 28.06 (a), (c), (e), (g).
 In the event that there is more than one (1) person wishing to return to a permanent position within the classification, seniority shall govern.